Cyril Lomax: Second World War

-In September 1940, a year after the Second World War began, Lomax's brigade was sent to Egypt to join Western Desert Force.
+In September 1940, a year after the Second World War began, Lomax's brigade was sent to Egypt to join the Western Desert Force.
 For Operation Compass in December the brigade was attached to the Indian 4th Infantry Division which had been short a brigade.
 They saw action in a successful attack on the Italian positions at Sidi Barrani.
 In mid-December the 4th Indian Division was sent to East Africa and 16th Brigade most of the ensuing period in reserve until mid February when it was withdrawn back to Egypt to join the reforming 6th Infantry Division.
-For his services from December 1940 to February 1941 Lomax was appointed a Commander of the Order of the British Empire.
+For his services from December 1940 to February 1941 Lomax was appointed a Commander of the Order of the British Empire (CBE).

-The 16th Brigade was ordered forward in mid June 1941 as reinforcement to the forces advancing north against Vichy-controlled Syria and Lebanon.
+The 16th Brigade was ordered forward in mid-June 1941 as reinforcement to the forces advancing north against Vichy-controlled Syria and Lebanon.
 They experienced hard fighting until the Vichy surrender on 11 July.
+For his services from February to July 1941 he was awarded a second bar to his DSO.

-In September, the 70th Infantry Division (the re-designated 6th Division) was shipped to Tobruk to replace the besieged 9th Australian Division.
-During Operation Crusader the brigade's battalions were involved in the break-out from Tobruk to link with the New Zealand Division on the night of 26 November.
+In September, the 70th Infantry Division (as the re-designated 6th Infantry Division was now known) was shipped to Tobruk to replace the besieged 9th Australian Division.
+During Operation Crusader the brigade's battalions were involved in the break-out from Tobruk to link with the 2nd New Zealand Division on the night of 26 November.
 However, a permanent relief of Tobruk was not achieved until a week later.

-In February 1942, 70th Division was ordered to India.
-The 16th Brigade set off in March but following the fall of Singapore, the Royal Navy's most important remaining base in the East at Trincomalee in Ceylon was felt to be under threat from the Japanese and the brigade was diverted to Ceylon where it was attached to 34th Indian Infantry Division.
-Lomax was appointed Fortress Commander in June 1942 and given the rank of acting Major-General in July.
+In February 1942, following the Empire of Japan's entry into the war on the side of the Axis powers, the 70th Division was ordered to India to bolster its defences.
+The 16th Brigade set off in March but following the fall of Singapore the previous month, the Royal Navy's most important remaining base in the East at Trincomalee in Ceylon was felt to be under threat from the Japanese and the brigade was diverted to Ceylon where it was attached to the 34th Indian Infantry Division.
+Lomax was appointed Fortress Commander in June and given the rank of acting major-general in July.